mjf1406/report-card-helper/README.md

 - added: admins can export all classes as separate PDFs or a single class when ready
 - added: ingested all the data in [the spreadsheet](https://docs.google.com/spreadsheets/d/1nY6fEE1_C9idh2KdKHgh9Dr7T-69v7kdvCFpG91WcyA/edit?usp=sharing) and inserted it into the db
   - this requires every single student have their own unique id, which it does in the the db, but not in the spreadsheet so there's no way to tell them apart
+- backend: uploaded PDFs for each grade to uploadthing and implemented them into `printPDF`

 ### p0

-- added: created a map to the PDF must skip the first 2 pages's
 - added: figured out why the social studies fields are not working
 - fixed: the classes page loads after the demo classes are added or the page is refreshed once the demo classes are added
 - backend: need to set a semester complete in classesTable when it happens
+- backend: move data transformations to the server

 ## Change Log

+2024/07/07

+- backend: need to save the subject achievement comments to the db -

+2024/07/05

+- added: created a map to the PDF

 2024/07/04